microsoftgraph/msgraph-sdk-javascript/changelogs/v3-upgrade-guide.md

 ### Deprecating `ImplicitMSALAuthenticationProvider`
 * Use of `ImplicitMSALAuthenticationProvider`, that is,using the implicit authorization flow is not recommended any more.
 [OAuth 2.0 Implicit Grant](https://oauth.net/2/grant-types/implicit/).
+* Alternatives to `ImplicitMSALAuthenticationProvider` -
+	* TokenCredentialAuthenticationProvider with the `azure/identity` library.
+Learn more about [InteractiveBrowserCredential](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/interactive-browser-credential.md)
-* Alternatives to `ImplicitMSALAuthenticationProvider` - TokenCredentialAuthenticationProvider with azure/identity library or a CustomAuthenticationProvider with an auth library of your choice.
+	* A CustomAuthenticationProvider with an auth library of your choice.
+[Choose a Microsoft Graph authentication provider based on scenario](https://docs.microsoft.com/en-us/graph/sdks/choose-authentication-providers?tabs=CS)